Faresdjz/Google-forms-archive/README.md

 > An example of the like and comment functionality, encouraging engagement on individual posts.

 # Learning Experience
 This project served as my introduction to JavaScript, which I learned by coding this site.
 Combining Flask on the backend with JavaScript for client-side interactivity, this project helped me understand how to build a functional web application that integrates with external APIs.
-It also offered hands-on experience with managing user interactions, data display, and creating a seamless user experience across the site
+It also offered hands-on experience with managing user interactions, data display, and creating a seamless user experience across the site.